-The SCR for Insurance risk has increased over the year from £75,797k to £91,048k for Life risk and decreased from £58,999k to £49,542k for Health risk.
-The movement in both Life & Health Risk SCR is driven largely by movement in the Lapse Risk SCR.
+The SCR for Insurance risk has increased over the year from £91,048k to £99,983k for Life risk and increased from £49,542k to £58,340k for Health risk.
+The movement in both Life and Health Risk SCR is driven largely by movement in the Lapse Risk SCR.
 The biting scenario is Mass Lapse for both the Life Risk SCR and Health Risk SCR.